 In pursuit of the Canadian government’s nationalist vision, the Canadian Pacific Railway is constructed from Ontario to British Columbia, creating an influx of new settlers to western Canada and dramatically changing the economy and way of life of Métis on the Prairies.

 1884 – 1885

 Prairie Métis feel ever increasing encroachment on their lands by new settlers with no land-based protections.
 Métis in Saskatchewan call on Louis Riel to press their concerns to Canada.
 Led by Gabriel Dumont at Duck Lake, the Métis engage the Northwest Mounted Police leaving twelve dead.
 Canada sends troops from central Canada to quell what the federal government perceives as an uprising, leaving many Métis dead.
 These dramatic events become known as the Northwest Resistance.
-For their roles, Louis Riel and other Métis and Indian leaders are arrested.
+For their roles, Louis Riel and other Métis and First Nations leaders are arrested.
 Riel is tried and found guilty of treason, in an unfairly conducted trial.
 He is hung on November 16th, 1885 in Regina, as a message to the Métis and others who challenged Canada’s western expansion goals.